"Pride of the Foothills" Slogan

 Kamphefner Market

-Kamphefner Market was located on N. Vista Bonita Ave, and was one of Glendora’s first business buildings housing groceries, farm tools, hardware, and even a soda fountain!
+Located on N. Vista Bonita Ave.
+One of Glendora’s first business buildings housing groceries, farm tools, hardware, and even a soda fountain!

 Kamphefner Market